giacomib/github-activity/README.md

 # github-activity
-A simple command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.
+A command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.

 ## Project URL
 [https://roadmap.sh/projects/task-tracker](https://roadmap.sh/projects/github-user-activity)